Huntsville School District not liable in alleged locker room assaults, filing states

-HUNTSVILLE -- Injuries a boy on the Huntsville Middle School basketball team alleges to have suffered in the locker room "occurred at the hands of third parties whose actions or liability cannot be imputed" to the Huntsville School District, according to a federal court filing Monday.
+Injuries that a boy on the Huntsville Middle School basketball team alleges to have suffered in the locker room "occurred at the hands of third parties whose actions or liability cannot be imputed" to the Huntsville School District, according to a federal court filing Monday.

-The complaint alleges federal Title IX violations arising from deliberate indifference to and actual knowledge of sexual harassment and sexual assault of multiple students; the district's failure to promptly and properly investigate reports of sexual harassment; and claims a hostile education environment was created that denied B.N. and other students access to educational opportunities.
+The complaint alleges federal Title IX violations arising from deliberate indifference to and actual knowledge of sexual harassment and sexual assault of multiple students; from the district's failure to promptly and properly investigate reports of sexual harassment; and from the creation of a hostile education environment that denied B.N. and other students access to educational opportunities.

 "In fact, the Defendant forced B.N. and other children who were sexually assaulted to go back to class without any punishment on their abusers causing those that were sexually assaulted to be fearful of retaliation and retribution," according to the lawsuit, which was filed by Joey McCutchen, a Fort Smith attorney.

-According to Nelle's suit, ninth-grade players on the team would "engage in forcible sexual assault against multiple boys' Middle School players by having one or more students holding an eighth-grade team member down while one or more Middle School basketball players would engage in what was called 'baptism' and 'bean dipping' ..."
+According to the suit, ninth-grade players on the team would "engage in forcible sexual assault against multiple boys' Middle School players by having one or more students holding an eighth-grade team member down while one or more Middle School basketball players would engage in what was called 'baptism' and 'bean dipping.'"

 "Baptism," according to the lawsuit, "refers to the placing of one's genitals on the face and/or in the mouth of another student.
 'Bean-dipping,' as the term is used in this complaint, refers to placing a student's rectum and anus on the face and particularly the nose of another student."

 B.N., according to the lawsuit, was abused on 14 occasions while being held down against his will by older basketball players at the school.
-He was then threatened if he told school authorities or his parents of the abuse.
+He was then threatened with retaliation if he told school authorities or his parents of the abuse, the suit said.

 According to the lawsuit, at least 17 middle school or high school players were victimized and at least one student paid another student not to abuse him.